December 19, 2024

 Connect to Celeste to run Spark

-Spark is available to run in ERISOne, however due to the high amount of resources Spark is able to consume, we ask you to follow this instructions when you need to send a Spark job.
+Spark is available to run in ERISTwo, however due to the high amount of resources Spark is able to consume, we ask you to follow this instructions when you need to send a Spark job.
 Currently we recommend to run Spark only in Celeste which should have enough resources (CPU, memory) to run big data jobs.

 ssh -Y username@celeste